Greenstone man gets lifetime ban on owning animals after pleading guilty to cruelty charges

-To report animal cruelty or neglect, call the Ontario SPCA’s province-wide dispatch centre at 310-SPCA.
+To report animal cruelty, contact the Ontario SPCA’s province-wide animal cruelty hotline at 310-SPCA (7722).

 Adopt • Learn • Volunteer • Donate